 CHARGE syndrome is a genetic syndrome with a known pattern of features.
-It’s a complex condition, involving medical and physical disabilities that vary from person to person.
+It’s a complex condition, involving physical disabilities that vary from person to person.

 The early years can be medically very challenging.
 Babies with CHARGE syndrome may need to spend months in hospital.

 Some features of CHARGE are not always present at birth.

 CHARGE syndrome occurs in approximately one in 10,000-15,000 births worldwide.

 The name CHARGE was first used in 1981 as an easy way to refer to a range of symptoms commonly seen in a number of children: